Helen Coghlan: Professional life

 Helen started working as a magician's assistant at the Magic Castle.

-In 1987, she was the first woman in the world who completed for the first time the fear-inducing underwater act known as Houdini's Water Torture Escape, created by the legendary Harry Houdini.
+In 1987, she was the first woman in the world to complete the underwater act known as Houdini's Water Torture Escape, created by Harry Houdini.

-Following in the footsteps of her father Arthur, Helen Coghlan performs astounding illusions created by Arthur on the television program Penn and Teller Fool Us.
+Helen Coghlan performs illusions on the television program Penn and Teller: Fool Us, where she has appeared six times, fooling the duo every time.